Legendary motoring journalist Archie Vicar reviews Chrysler’s 1977 Sunbeam.

 The Sunbeam is a logical progression from the Imp.
-It’s a bit bigger, more refined and more spacious and it also offers the advantages of rear wheel drive but with the engine in the front.
+It’s a bit bigger, a bit more refined and much more spacious.
+It also offers the advantages of rear wheel drive but with the engine in the front.
 While other makers are caving in to demands of the bean-counters, Chrysler are staying true to rear-wheel drive with their new entrant to the small car market.
 Let’s take a short look at the fascinating history of the car before the usual test-drive.

 You can see from the technical specification that Chrysler have tried to give the Sunbeam a family feeling: the Coventry Climax engine makes a reappearance and the wheelbase is only three inches shorter than the Avenger.
 A few items of interior trim are also now used by Simca, such as the steering wheel, instrument panel housing and the ashtray.
 And why not?
 It’s a good ashtray.
 Simca customers will not mind that their car has a little bit of England attached.